-After all your hard work making the perfect turkey, use one of these inventive recipes and make the best of your leftovers.
+After all your hard work making the perfect turkey, you may wonder “what to make with leftover turkey”.
+Use one of these leftover turkey recipes to transform it into another meal.
 Believe it or not, you may like your leftovers more than your Thanksgiving dinner!

 Table of Contents

 Every year after Thanksgiving, we’re always left with lots of leftover roasted turkey or smoked turkey from our Thanksgiving dinner.
 While we sometimes just heat it up again, it’s also fun to whip up a whole new dish using leftovers.